Answer a few questions

 Cost calculator for tree services

 In most cases, homeowners will submit an application to the county or city for the removal of a tree.
 If the county does not see giving approval as cut and dry, they will ask you to provide an independent arborist report.

 Other cases would be if you have a tree in your yard that you feel is dangerous or that you love and want to keep on top of its health.

 Do I need a Level 5 arborist?

 This will actually depend on the city or county that is requesting the report.
 There are two main levels of arborists.
-A level 3 and level 5.
+Level 3 and level 5.

-Level 3 arborist have studied theory and practical removal and trimming of trees in confined spaces.
+Level 3 arborists have studied theory and practical removal and trimming of trees in confined spaces.
 They also can write arborist reports.

 Will an arborist report guarantee approval for removal?

 No. When your city asks for an independent arborist report on the health of the tree, the arborist will give facts based on visual evidence or that gathered from the use of tools like a resistograph.